5 Best Ways to Get PMS Relief Naturally

 4) Eat regularly

-Regular meals keep blood sugar levels nicely balanced, which is crucial if you want to reduce PMS symptoms.
-That’s because even blood sugar levels help to regulate stress hormones, which in turn help to keep hormones such as oestrogen and progesterone in balance.
-It’s a complicated picture, however all you need to know is that eating regularly is crucial for PMS improvement.
-Make sure you are eating 3 distinct meals daily.
-Choose fresh wholefoods (plenty of fruits and vegetables, lean protein such as chicken and fish, wholegrains, nuts, seeds, oily fish, beans, pulses and lentils) cooked from scratch.
+Regular meals may help to keep blood sugar levels nicely balanced, which is crucial if you want to reduce PMS symptoms.
+That’s because even blood sugar levels help to regulate stress hormones, which in turn support the balance of hormones such as oestrogen and progesterone.
+Aim for 3 distinct meals daily.
+Choose fresh wholefoods (plenty of fresh vegetables, good quality protein such as chicken and fish, wholegrains, nuts, seeds, oily fish, beans, pulses and lentils) cooked from scratch.
+Find out more on supporting blood sugar balance here.

 5) Increase magnesium, calcium, B vitamins & myo-inositol